 BONUS TIP: For the most accurate analysis of pH, Total Alkalinity, Calcium Hardness and other aspects of water chemistry, bring a water sample to your local Leslie's for a free AccuBlue® water test.
 We'll provide you with a customized water treatment plan that will take all the guesswork out of this step in the pool closing process.

 5. Prevent Algae Growth

 Algae can make or break a successful pool opening, so it's important to use the right algae prevention products when winterizing your above ground pool.
 Add one quart (32 ounces) of Leslie's Algae Control per 25,000 gallons by mixing it with water in a large bucket.
 Then, with the pump running, pour the mixture around the perimeter of your pool.
 Wait an hour before continuing to the next step.

 6. Add Non-Chlorine Shock

-Shock the pool with Leslie's Fresh 'N Clear at the rate of two pounds per 10,000 gallons by broadcasting the product around the perimeter of your pool.
+Shock the pool with Leslie's Fresh 'N Clear at the rate of 1–2 pounds per 10,000 gallons by broadcasting the product around the perimeter of your pool.
 Make sure the pool pump is still running.
+Wait 30 minutes.

 7. Raise Chlorine Level

-Use Leslie's Chlor Brite to bring the chlorine to an appropriate level, between 2.0-4.0 ppm.
-Use 3 oz. of Chlor Brite per 10,000 gallons to increase chlorine levels by 1.0 ppm.
-Run the pool pump for at least eight hours before proceeding to the next step.
+Use Leslie's Chlor Brite to bring the chlorine to an appropriate level, between 2.0–4.0 ppm.
+You can use about 3 oz. of Chlor Brite per 10,000 gallons to increase chlorine levels by 1.0 ppm.
+Run the pool pump for at least eight hours (or one full turnover) before proceeding to the next step.